HPI-Information-Systems/Pollock/README.md

     docker-compose up mysql-client
 </details>

-At the end of the loading stages, the results will be available in the folder `results/loading/{sut}`, where `{sut}` stands for a given SUT name.
+At the end of the loading stages, the results will be available in the folder `results/{sut}/polluted_files`, where `{sut}` stands for a given SUT name.
-Alternatively, the results of this step can be found, for each of the SUT tested in the Pollock paper, archived in `results/loading/archives/`.
+Alternatively, the results of this step can be found in the repository.
-If users wish to skip step 2, by unzipping each systems' archive, the folder `results/loading/{sut}` will be created.
+If users wish to skip step 2, they can extract each systems' archive in the folder `results/{sut}`.
 We also include archives for the `spreadweb`, `spreaddesktop`, and `dataviz` systems, for which due to their commercial nature, we do not share the scripts to obtain the output files.

 ### Step 3: Pollock scores calculation